 Shopify merchants don’t have this option, and they would require the services of a third-party app to deliver a similar experience to their customers.

 These are just some of the significant advantages BigCommerce holds over Shopify.
-If your priority in the best eCommerce platform to choose are SEO tools, then you know which software to pick.
+If your priority in the best eCommerce platform to choose is SEO tools, then you know which software to pick.

 Let’s be honest.
-We want our online store to look fantastic, and we want the platform we’re acquiring to deliver us with pleasant aesthetic solutions for our enterprise.
+We want our online store to look fantastic, and we want the platform we’re acquiring to deliver pleasant aesthetic solutions for our enterprise.